fahim-tazz/shop247/README.md

   - `PlaceOrderButton`: Simulates placing an order.
 Clears the cart and shows a toast message on success, throws an error if cart is empty, then redirects back to home page.

 ---
+### Data Source

+The app fetches from `fakestoreapi.com`, then augments it with some randomly-generated `Rating` and `Country of Origin`.
+This data is cached on the Redux store.

 ### State Management